jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 }
 ```

-For that to work, some rules must be followed:
+`MapRemaningProperties()` works when the following rules are followed:

 * The column and the property has the same name.
 * The column and the property has the same type.
 * The column is not auto-generated or requires a sequence/generator
 * The property is not for a child entity.

 ```csharp
 class User